IamGP-code/Airbnb_navbar/README.md

     This is a Navbar Clone imitates the design of Airbnb Website Navbar only using `HTML` and `CSS`

-I also hope to complete and clone it ASAP.
+I also hope💗 to complete📔 and clone it ASAP.😃